Gay men: High fashion

 Since the early 20th century, gay men, both out and closeted, have worked as some of the world's most influential fashion designers and started some of the most important fashion houses.
 Cristóbal Balenciaga (b.
 1895), who started the Balenciaga brand, was gay but remained private about his sexuality for his entire life.
 His long-time partner, Franco-Polish millionaire Władzio Jaworowski d'Attainville, set up the fund for him to start the house.
 After d'Attainville died, Balenciaga's following collection was designed entirely in black to mourn his loss.
 The French fashion designer Christian Dior (b.
 1905) was another hugely influential fashion designer of the 20th century.
-Dior never married nor openly identified as a gay man, however, he was known to frequent the gay cultural scene in Paris and was infamously described by Coco Chanel as never having intimately "known" a woman.
+Dior never married nor openly identified as a gay man, however, he was known to frequent the gay cultural scene in Paris and was described by Coco Chanel as "a man who doesn’t know women, never had one, and dreams of being one”.
 Yves Saint Laurent (b.
 1935), also regarded as being among the foremost fashion designers in the twentieth century, was openly gay; his long-time partner was Pierre Berge.
 Gianni Versace (b.
 1946), an Italian fashion designer and founder of Versace, publicly came out in an interview with The Advocate in July 1995.
 Versace was murdered in 1997.

 A younger generation of gay men gained prominence in the fashion world during the late twentieth and early twenty-first centuries.
 Tom Ford (b.
 1961) founded his eponymous brand Tom Ford in 2005 and has stated that he realized he was gay as a young man visiting Studio 54 in the 1980s.
 Alexander McQueen (b.
 1969), who was also openly gay, founded his own label Alexander McQueen in 1992 and was recognized as a fashion prodigy for his revolutionary designs.
 McQueen said he realized his sexual orientation when he was six years old.
 In 2000, McQueen had a marriage ceremony with his partner George Forsyth, a documentary filmmaker, on a yacht in Ibiza.
 McQueen died by suicide in 2010, shortly after the death of his mother.
 In recent years, gay men have continued to produce some of the most influential fashion in the world, including by designers such as Jeremy Scott (b.
 1975), Jason Wu (b.
 1982), and Alexander Wang (b.
 1983).